Nevenall/ghosting-the-edge/manuscript.md

 {see the fighting section later for info about relay initiative}

-**Boosted Reflexes {1, 2, 3}** – When activated you get the aspect **Hotwired Reflexes** for the remainder of the scene, and one free invoke per level of boosted reflexes.
+**Boosted Reflexes {1, 2, 3}**—When activated you get the aspect **Hotwired Reflexes** for the remainder of the scene, and one free invoke per level of boosted reflexes.
 You can use your free invokes on applicable actions like fighting, and especially to seize the initiative from other characters.

 ##### Sense Processors

 Commonly the counterpart to boosted reflexes, this type of upgrade can also be implanted separately to help you deal with fast moving and highly detailed situations.
 Sense processors do additional acquisition and filtering of sensory data which is then provided directly to your brain to help you make decisions.
 Runners describe the info from these processors as being like a little voice in the back of your head compelling you to notice something you would have missed on your own, like that BikePunk sneaking up on you.

-**Compensators 1 ¤** – +2 to D against sensory overload based attacks.
+**Compensators 1 ¤**—+2 to D against sensory overload based attacks.
 Flashbang grenades, sonic noise attack, and such.

-**Hostile Target Alert System 1 ¤** – This sense processor helps you determine friend from foe in a fast moving situation. {What's a good effect for this?
+**Hostile Target Alert System 1 ¤**—This sense processor helps you determine friend from foe in a fast moving situation. {What's a good effect for this?
 Does it track active hostiles or does it detect hostiles before they get the drop on you? }

 ##### Skillwire